Bethania

 • 85% survival rate

-Our local teammate Eoghan popped out to see how the trees are doing, and we were happy to be met with healthy trees and an approximately 85% survival rate.
+Our local teammate Eoghan popped out to see how the trees are doing, and he was happy to be met with healthy trees and an approximately 85% survival rate.

 The landowner has also planted a few additional trees on the south-west periphery, expanding the impact of our work further.
 These trees are performing very well, supported by regularly maintained short grass.